Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

-Figures in the color PDF file are water and ice states that include the energy of molecules, 3-dimensional scatter plots, pair distribtion functions of oxygen and hidrogen atoms, ans cosine distribution functions in the x=(-1,1) section.
+Figures in the color PDF file are water and ice states that include the energy of molecules, 3-dimensional scatter plots, pair distribtion functions of oxygen and hidrogen atoms, and cosine distribution functions in the x-direction.

-Generally speaking, water is heated by microwaves, where its heating efficiency is highest at 0 Celsius.
+Generally speaking, water is heated by microwaves where its heating efficiency is highest at 0 Celsius.
-But, below 273 K ice is frozen and not heated by the electric field.
+Below 273 K, however, ice is frozen and not heated by the electric field.

 ### References ###